ashutoshmjain/gita/src/thought.md

 ---

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction. `Aavahan` is a marathon ritual of introspection and meditation.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help - though internally, you resolve to act with or without material support.
 You probably instantiate a divine force within !
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked to bear and sustain unwavering commitment.
-For example `Rama`, before calling for  a bridge to Lanka, invoked `Siva` - the zenith of conscious experience.
+For example `Rama`, before calling for  a bridge to Lanka - the first over the ocean, invoked `Siva` - the zenith of conscious experience.

 Scribing `Mahabharata` was one such venture.
 It  was the beginning of written narratives.
 As described in `Adi Parva` - the first episode - `the Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked all-pervading information - `Bramh` (the continuum).
 Not only did he need the primal force within self  -  he must seek permission to open us mortals' access to timeless knowledge.
-And he needed to align himself with the continuum before introducing text to a vocal and verbose world.
+He needed to align himself to the continuum before introducing text to a vocal and verbose world.

 Text was the new way - to store manifolds of lore.
-It had two obvious aspects - writing and reading just like speech and listening in the vocal world. `Mahabharata` being long-form history, became a large collection of written words.
+It had two obvious aspects - writing and reading, just like two distinct natural capabilities in the vocal world -  speech and listening. `Mahabharata` being long-form history, became a large collection of written words.
 And hence, a key driver in attracting masses to read - a natural pull rather than coercion.
 Mount Everest always attracts climbers !

 Writing would still continue to be a specialised task ... for long ...

 <div style="padding-left:40px;font-size:0.9em;">

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) remains the Everest to the readers - to date.
 It is the longest poem ever scribed, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
+Even today, it is common to learn `Sanskrit` to enjoy the original text, as intended.
+There are translations in almost every language for those less keen.
+And then there are all sorts of media covering `Mahabharata` - from comics strips to mega movies.
+>
-More than size, the proof of work is in the readership. `Bhagvad Gita` - a part of sixth episode (`Bhishama Parva`) - is in the founding ideologies of Hinduism , Jainism, Buddhism, Sikhism and countless more - and is the first written source of idea of `Karmyoga`.
+> More than size, the proof of work is in the readership. `Bhagvad Gita` - a part of sixth episode (`Bhishama Parva`) - is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of idea of `Karmyoga`.

 </div>

 Unintended maybe, but size was important to pass the minimum threshold for training text to human brain - a complex neural network evolved over millions of iterations.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior -  and to capture that mysterious unexplained beyond mortal cognition.
-The language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions common in spoken circles.
-But more importantly, it must be a narrative as addictively consuming as the reality itself - that once started, makes one crave for more ; and never forgotten if completed - a permanent layer of foundational web of thoughts (`Sanskaras`) - history !
+The language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions.
+But more importantly, the intent was to make it people's scripture - as addictively consuming as the reality itself - that once started, makes one crave for more; and never forgotten if completed - a permanent layer of foundational web of thoughts (`Sanskaras`) - personal history !

 And as if technical challenges were trivial - the quest was to determine the righteous !
 As many conflicting views existed as the pair of eyes to look at.
 Who would determine the right path and why should everyone else subscribe to singular nature of truth ?
 The value must be universally visible irrespective of cast, creed, traits or the nature of work.
-The accrual and exchange must be permission-less and controls fully decentralized. `Bramh` could only provide the vessel to carry such information - the knowledge must be impregnated by `Vishnu` himself - the very source of open, decentralized, complete and permission-less truth ! `Dwaipayana` provided an idiomatic definition of full copy replication in `Shukla Yazurveda` ...
+The accrual and exchange must be permission-less and controls fully decentralized. `Bramh` could only provide the vessel to carry such information - the knowledge must be impregnated by `Vishnu` himself - the very source of open, decentralized, complete and permission-less truth - the creation (`Srishti`). `Dwaipayana` compiled an idiomatic definition of full copy replication in `Shukla Yazurveda` - as it happens from a seed to a tree et alia.

 <div style="padding-left:40px;font-size:0.9em;">

-> Poornam-adah Poornam-idam; Poornaat Poornam-Udachyate.
+> Poornam-adah, Poornam-idam; Poornaat Poornam-Udachyate.
 >
 > Poornasya Poornam-Aadaaya ; Poornam-Eva-Avashishyate.
 >